Montaukett: 18th century

-Around 1759, the Narragansett attacked the Montauk, until the latter sought refuse with white colonists in Easthampton.
+Around 1759, the Narragansett attacked the Montauk, until the latter sought refuge with white colonists in Easthampton.
 Disease had greatly reduced their population.

-In 1773 - Samson Occum and his brother-in-law, David Fowler (c.
+In 1773, Samson Occum and his brother-in-law, David Fowler (c.
 1735-1807, Montaukett native) form the "Brothertown Plan" with members of the neighboring Shinnecock and Christian Algonquins, including contingents of the Mohegan, Pequot, and Narragansett, to move them to the Oneida Territory.
 They moved from Long Island to escape colonial encroachment.

-In 1784 - The Brotherton were forced to move westward (and throughout the United States), ending up in Wisconsin, founding a town they named Brothertown, and became the Brothertown Indian Tribe.
+In 1784, the Brotherton were forced to move westward (and throughout the United States), ending up in Wisconsin, founding a town they named Brothertown, and became the Brothertown Indian Tribe.
 They have married into many of the northeastern native tribes and live on many reservations throughout the country.
 Today they are part of the Brothertown Indians movement.

 By 1788, most Montaukett had left their ancestral lands and joined the Brotherton Indians of New York.
 The attempts at assimilation continued for some time afterwards for those who stayed behind when the Brothertown group left.